 -- Thomas J. Watson, Sr.

+I don't think Watson advocated courage to the point of recklessness.
 After all, I'm sure IBM did plenty of prudent market research and planning during his tenure.

 But Watson makes a very important point for new entrepreneurs: Mistakes just don't need to be all that scary.